harryf/inyourfacecomedy/pages/4_perform.md

 ## Getting your First Spot

-- The best IN YOUR FACE show to try comedy on is the [Open Mic at Dali's](/shows/open-mic)
+- The best IN YOUR FACE show to try comedy on is the [Comedy Brew at ROBIN's](/shows/comedybrew)
 - DM [Harry on Instagram](https://www.instagram.com/harryf.cks/) ( or via [@inyourfacecomedy](https://www.instagram.com/inyourfacecomedy/) ) and he'll get you setup

 Normally comedians request a "spot" by posting in the discussion on [IN YOUR FACE events on Facebook](https://www.facebook.com/inyourfacecomedy/events/).
 There's also a WhatsApp group with lots of other comedians, where you can join to get notified early of upcoming events (ask Harry for an invite).